Skip to Main Content

 Studio & Heritage Knowledge

 ADs familiar with Busan Cinema Studios, Art Service Studios in Paju, and CJ Powercast Studio.
-They navigate KOFIC location incentives and Korea Heritage Service protocols for filming at Gyeongbokgung and Changdeokgung palaces.
+They handle KOFIC location incentives and Korea Heritage Service protocols for filming at Gyeongbokgung and Changdeokgung palaces.

 03.